 If the exam is not available in Blackboard, please contact your course instructor.

 What if an exam is not available for scheduling through ProctorU?

 Check the Blackboard course site or contact the instructor to find out the exam availability dates.

 What if a student was kicked out of the exam or received a submission error?

-If your exam was not submitted, ProctorU should be able to enter the exam password and let you back into the exam.
-If the exam submitted prematurely, please contact your course instructor.
+For proctored exams where the exam was not submitted, the proctor should be able to enter the exam password and let the students back into the exam.
+If using ProctorU Auto, the student should be able to re-enter the exam.
+If the exam submitted prematurely, please contact the course instructor.

 What are ProctorU's hours?

 ProctorU is open 24 hours a day, 7 days a week with the following exceptions: closed on Thanksgiving Day, December 24-26, and January 1.